 Peggy LiResearch Fellow

-The goal of my research program is to understand the evolutionary developmental, and cultural origins of human thought.
+The goal of my research program is to understand the evolutionary, developmental, and cultural origins of human thought.
 Young children and non-human animals share many of the same cognitive abilities.
 However, as children get older they begin to acquire skills far beyond the capability of non-human animals.
-I use developmental, comparative, and cross-cultural methods to investigate the primitive mechanisms, uniquely human factors, and cultural innovations that may support the development of our cognitive abilities.
+I use developmental, comparative, and cross-cultural methods to investigate the primitive mechanisms, uniquely human factors, and cultural innovations that support the development of our cognitive abilities.
 Currently, I am investigating the development of complex recursive sequencing and number acquisition in children.

 Ivan KroupinGraduate Student